Shepherd's pie: Hachis Parmentier

 The dish hachis Parmentier is named after Antoine-Augustin Parmentier, who popularised the potato in French cuisine in the late 18th century.
 It is documented from the late 19th century.
 (Note: It is listed on a bistro menu in Le Petit Moniteur universel, 29 June 1892: "Escargots.
 Fraise de veau.
 Ravigotte.
 Navarin pommes.
 Salé aux choux.
 Hachis Parmentier. Œufs, saucisses.
 Poulet rôti chaud".)
 It is usually made with chopped or minced lamb or beef; in either case it may be made with either fresh or left-over cooked meat.
-(The modern English term "hash" derives from the French hachis, meaning food "finely chopped".)
+(The English term "hash" comes from the French hachis, meaning food finely chopped.)
 (Note: In his Grand dictionnaire de cuisine (1873) Alexandre Dumas wrote, "When you have veal, beef, chicken, game or scraps of meat left over from dinner the night before, all you have to do is chop these left-overs neatly, and there are tools for that, until the whole forms a complete mixture.")

 In some recipes a layer of sauté potatoes is put in the cooking dish before the meat filling and mashed potato topping are added.
 A more elaborate version by Auguste Escoffier, named hachis de boeuf à Parmentier, consists of baked potatoes, the contents of which are removed, mixed with freshly-cooked diced beef, returned to the potato shells and covered with sauce lyonnaise.

 Variations

 There are no universally agreed ingredients for any of the variants.
-The 25 recipes cited in the table show the varieties of titles and ingredients recommended by cooks and food writers from Australia, Britain, Canada, France and the US.
+The recipes cited in the table show the varieties of titles and ingredients recommended by cooks and food writers from Australia, Britain, Canada, France, South Africa and the US.